software-students-fall2023/5-final-project-solo-maker/README.md

-# Final Project

-An exercise to put to practice software development teamwork, subsystem communication, containers, deployment, and CI/CD pipelines.
-See [instructions](./instructions.md) for details.

 # Note app + web crawler

 We can take add/revise/delete notes with note title and Description in the Note app.
 Also, there is a web crawler integrated in the website called scapy to collect and visualized data for video website Bilibili(Chinese biggest video website, description below)